manuelvicnt/manuelvicnt.github.io/_posts/2021-03-26-coroutines-addrepeatingjob.md

 Notice that you [need to `remember`](https://developer.android.com/jetpack/compose/state) the flow that is aware of the lifecycle with `locationFlow` and `lifecycleOwner` as keys to always use the same flow unless one of the keys change.

 In Compose, side effects must be performed in a [controlled environment](https://developer.android.com/jetpack/compose/lifecycle#state-effect-use-cases).
-Therefore, `LifecycleOwner.addRepeatingJob` is not safe to use.
-Instead, use [`LaunchedEffect`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#launchedeffect_1) to create a coroutine that follows the composable’s lifecycle.
+For that, use [`LaunchedEffect`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#launchedeffect_1) to create a coroutine that follows the composable’s lifecycle.
 In its block, you could call the suspend `Lifecycle.repeatOnLifecycle` if you need it to re-launch a block of code when the host lifecycle is in a certain `State`.

 ## Comparison with LiveData

 You might’ve noticed that this API behaves similarly to [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata), and that’s true! `LiveData` is aware of Lifecycle, and its restarting behavior makes it ideal for observing streams of data from the UI.
-And that’s also the case for the `LifecycleOwner.addRepeatingJob`, `suspend Lifecycle.repeatOnLifecycle`, and `Flow.flowWithLifecycle` APIs!
+And that’s also the case for the `Lifecycle.repeatOnLifecycle`, and `Flow.flowWithLifecycle` APIs!

 Collecting flows using these APIs is a natural replacement for `LiveData` in *Kotlin-only* apps.
 If you use these APIs for flow collection, `LiveData` doesn’t offer any benefits over coroutines and flow.
 Even more, flows are more flexible since they can be collected from any `Dispatcher` and they can be powered with [all its operators](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/).
 As opposed to `LiveData`, which has limited operators available and whose values are always observed from the UI thread.